ImTheBadWolf/lora_mesh_monorepo/README.md

 * Checksum - CRC-16/CCITT-FALSE, checksum of destination, sender and message ID.
 Used to identify messages belonging to this protocol
 * Priority - overrides the order in `message queue`
 * Message type
+  * 0 - ACK confirmation message
-  * 0 - text message
+  * 1 - text message
-  * 1 - text message with ACK, reffered to as `W_ACK`
+  * 2 - text message with ACK, reffered to as `W_ACK`
-  * 2 - sensor data
+  * 3 - sensor data
+  * 4 - traceroute request
-  * 255 - ACK confirmation message
+  * 5 - traceroute

 ---

 ## Payload packets

-### Text message /Text message with ACK confirmation
+### Text message/Text message with ACK confirmation

 | 1B | 1B | 0 - 240B |
 |----|----|----|